EDGE -- Dark matter or astrophysics? Breaking dark matter heating degeneracies with HI rotation in faint dwarf galaxies: Summary and discussion

 Contrastingly, two of our low-mass dwarfs undergo significantly quieter evolution, with several billion years without forming new stars (see also \citealt{Rey2020}).
 The lack of star-formation activity since $z\approx4$ leads to more stable \hi reservoirs in these systems with better organized kinematics (Figure~\ref{fig:hivelmaps} and~\ref{fig:vphitimeevolution}).
 In particular, one of our quiescent \hinospace-bearing dwarf showcases a long-lived, close-to-circular \hi rotation curve (Figure~\ref{fig:rotationcurve} and Appendix~\ref{app:longliveddisc}) that could be readily and robustly interpreted for dark matter inferences.
 We tie the existence of this long-lived rotation curve to the specifically oblate shape of its host dark matter halo, which plays a key role in building the final \hi disc by torquing circumgalactic gas to align with its axisymmetric revolution axis (Figure~\ref{fig:haloshape} and~\ref{fig:angmomorientation}).

 Our results point to \hi rotation being generally rare, sensitive and potentially challenging to interpret in faint \hinospace-bearing dwarfs.
 But we stress that the mere existence of several examples of ordered and easy-to-interpret \hi rotation curves across a suite of only five simulated galaxies is highly promising and strongly motivates further observational and theoretical investigations.
-In particular, our findings highlight clear avenues to find `golden eggs' enabling robust dark matter inferences, i.e. targeting low-mass dwarfs that (i) have been quiescent for an extended period of time and have avoided rapid disruption of their gas flows by stellar feedback from newborn stars; and (ii) are hosted in an oblate dark matter halo whose axisymmetric geometry promotes disc formation.
+In particular, our findings highlight clear avenues to find `golden eggs' enabling robust dark matter inferences, that is targeting low-mass dwarfs that (i) have been quiescent for an extended period of time and have avoided rapid disruption of their gas flows by stellar feedback from newborn stars; and (ii) are hosted in an oblate dark matter halo whose axisymmetric geometry promotes disc formation.

 An extended gap in star formation and a quiescent period can be inferred from a color-magnitude diagram and a lack of young, blue stars when deep photometric imaging is available.
 Candidates for such quiescent low-mass dwarf galaxies have in fact already been reported (\citealt{Janesh2019}, although see also \citealt{Rhode2023}) but, unfortunately, the shape of their host dark matter halo cannot be known a priori (or at all).
 Oblate dark matter halo shapes are statistically rarer amongst the population of high-mass dark matter haloes (e.g. \citealt{Jing2002, Maccio2007, Schneider2012, Bonamigo2015}).
 But their fraction is steadily rising towards lower halo masses (e.g. $\approx$ 20 per cent of haloes with $\Mvir = 10^{12}\, \Msol$ compared to $\approx$ 10 for $\Mvir = 10^{13}\, \Msol$; \citealt{Vega-Ferrero2017}).
-A statistical quantification of halo shapes across the low-mass dwarf galaxy population is currently missing, but these estimates are in line with the (very) small number statistics of one-out-five oblate halo in our suite.
+Statistical quantifications of halo shapes across the low-mass dwarf galaxy population remain limited in term of sample sizes (e.g. \citealt{Downing2023,Orkney2023}), but these estimates are in line with the (very) small number statistics of one-out-five oblate halo in our suite.
 Our established link between halo shapes and gas rotation in small dark matter haloes makes quantitatively refining these numbers particularly pressing.